Navigate to main page content

 • Ваш браузер или операционная система недостаточно современны для использования в интернет банке Swedbank. Пожалуйста обновите операционную систему и браузер или обратитесь за технической помощью к ИТ специалисту.

-For extra security close the browser window.
-If you wish to continue using Internet bank, please log in again.
+For your safety, please close your browser window.
+If you wish to continue using Internet Bank, please log in again.

 Contacts